InvadingOctopus/octopuskit/Documentation/Usage Guide.md

         > The `OctopusKitContainerView` combines a SpriteKit `SKView` with a SwiftUI overlay.

-        > ❗️ If you created a subclass of `OctopusGameCoordinator`, then you must provide a generic type parameter: `OctopusKitContainerView<MyGameCoordinator>()`
+        > ❗️ If you created a subclass of `OKGameCoordinator`, then you must provide a generic type parameter: `OctopusKitContainerView<MyGameCoordinator>()`

         > 💡 It's best to pass the game coordinator `environmentObject` to the top level content view created in the `SceneDelegate.swift` file, which will make it available to your entire view hierarchy.

-    * **AppKit or UIKit:** Your storyboard should have an `SKView` whose controller class is set to `OctopusViewController` or its subclass.
+    * **AppKit or UIKit:** Your storyboard should have an `SKView` whose controller class is set to `OKViewController` or its subclass.

-        * If you use `OctopusViewController` directly, then you must initialize OctopusKit early in your application launch cycle:
+        * If you use `OKViewController` directly, then you must initialize OctopusKit early in your application launch cycle:

             ```
             func application(_ application: UIApplication,